JosiaOrava/world-of-wilderness/README.md

 * Bird -> You select a country and after that it shows the bird sightings in that country
 * Mice -> Shows different mammals around the world
 <br>
-After that it starts to load markers on map and when you click marker it shows picture of the animal and on the rightside panel it shows its name, coordinates of the sighting and little info about the animal.
+After that it starts to load markers on map and when you click marker it shows picture of the animal and on the rightside panel it shows its name, coordinates of the sighting and little info about the animal. <br>
 ## Link to page
 The page is hosted on our school servers http://users.metropolia.fi/~josiao/World-of-wilderness/